fivetran/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 You will need to select:

 1. A column to check the condition against.
-2. An operator that is used to compare the column against the parameter.
+2. An operator that is used to compare the column against a parameter value.
 3. A parameter that will be compared against each row in the chosen column.

 To clear the Expectation condition, click the clear button located on the right-hand side of the condition field.